Word Meanings - INSTATE - Book Publishers vocabulary database

 To personify.
 Milton has personized them.
 J. Richardson. - INVESTIENT

 Covering; clothing.
-Woodward. - CONDITIONAL
+Woodward. - PERSONATE

 Expressing a condition or supposition; as, a conditional word, mode, or tense.
 A conditional proposition is one which asserts the dependence of one categorical proposition on another.
 Whately.
-The words hypothetical and conditional may be . . . - PERSONATE
+The words hypothetical and conditional may be . . . - FAVORABLE

 1. Full of favor; favoring; manifesting partiality; kind; propitious; friendly.
 Lend favorable ears to our request.
 Shak.
 Lord, thou hast been favorable unto thy land.
 Ps. lxxxv.
 1. 2.
 Conducive; contributing; tending to promote or facilitate; - PERSONATOR